-Diesel heating in caravans and motorhomes is easy, effective and safe because it hugely reduces the risk of carbon monoxide poisoning.
+Diesel heating in travel trailers and motorhomes is easy, effective and safe because it hugely reduces the risk of carbon monoxide poisoning.
 Collyn Rivers reports.
-Diesel heating in caravans and motorhomes is also relatively affordable.
+Diesel heating in travel trailers and motorhomes is also relatively affordable.
 Furthermore, it is easy to self-install.
 Fuel is readily available, safe and readily stored.
 LP gas versions are also made.

 This is the Webasto Dual-Top water heater unit.
 The Eberspacher (Dometic) unit is similar.
 Pic: Webasto.